iGerman00/koutube/README.md

 Current Deployment ID: 1234abcd-5678-efgh-9012-ijklmnopqrst
 ```

-Now you can use yockstube by replacing `https://www.youtube.com/watch?v=` with `https://yockstube.yourdomain.workers.dev/watch?v=` in any YouTube video URL and sending it to Discord.
+Now you can use Yockstube by replacing `https://www.youtube.com/watch?v=` with `https://yockstube.yourdomain.workers.dev/watch?v=` in any YouTube video URL and sending it to Discord.

 ## Development

-To run yockstube locally for development, simply run:
+To run Yockstube locally for development, simply run:

 ```bash
 wrangler dev